-- Make sure while using YEARFRAC as well as DATEDIF function, end_date should always be greater than the start_date.
-Otherwise, you’ll be encountered with #NUM! error.
+- Ensure that while using the YEARFRAC and DATEDIF function, the end_date should always be greater than the start_date.
+Otherwise, you’ll be encountered with #NUM!
+Error.

 - The unit “M” that extract a number of complete months between two date values.
-Same is with unit “Y” that returns year between two dates.
+The same is with unit “Y” that returns year between two dates.